LaurieLecomte/manta_by_chr_20220915/README.md

 As noted in manta's [documentation](https://github.com/Illumina/manta/blob/master/docs/userGuide/README.md#capabilities), manta has not been tested for joint SV calling in large cohorts and may crash if too many or too heavy files are provided as inputs.
 This pipeline parallelizes the SV calling step across **chromosomes** in order to reduce memory requirements.
 Note that this workaround will likely **prevent manta from detecting inter-chromosomal translocations**.

-1. Call SVs in all samples by chromosome
+1. Call SVs in all samples by chromosome, then convert BNDs to INVs and sort output VCF
 2. Concatenate all VCFs
-3. Filter
+3. Filter : Keep PASS calls

 # Prerequisites